Heard of the ketogenic diet? It’s a weight-loss method benefiting health.

 There’s research showing those who refeeed increase metabolic rate.

-Final Thoughts: There are many different variations of the ketogenic diet.
+Bottom Line: There are many different variations of the ketogenic diet.
 The most common (and the one with the most scientific backing) is the Standard ketogenic diet.

 How the Ketogenic Diet Works